OpenMS/pyopenms-docs/docs/source/first_steps.rst

 the `MSExperiment documentation <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/classOpenMS_1_1MSExperiment.html>`_.

-First look at data
+First Look at Data
 ==================

-File reading
+File Reading
 ************

 pyOpenMS supports a variety of different files through the implementations in OpenMS.
-In order to read mass spectrometric data, we can download the `mzML` example file:
+In order to read mass spectrometric data, we can download the :term:`mzML` example file:

 .. code-block:: python